Homes Just Listed For Sale in New Orleans’ French Quarter

 - The Vieux Carre Commission – the New Orleans city government body responsible for the French Quarter’s preservation and zoning.

-Alex Peet is a local expert on The French Quarter and NOLA area.
-When buying or selling real estate here, you want a Real Estate Agent who knows the area and can guide you in the right direction.
-From investment properties to first home buyers, Alex can help you find the perfect property in The French Quarter for your needs.
+Alex Peet is a local expert on The French Quarter neighborhood.
+When buying or selling real estate here, you want a real estate agent who knows the area and can guide you in the right direction.
+From investment properties to your first home purchase, Alex can help you find the perfect property in The French Quarter for your needs.